 Pick a party date in advance so you have enough time to plan the party in detail.
 Most people make holiday plans with family and friends for the long holidays in December, so parties nearer to Christmas eve may not get attended well.
 As first time hosts, it is best to pick a good date slightly before Christmas.

-The biggest pitfall risk with first time party hosts is that most tend to get well over their planned budgets in their excitement to throw ‘the best party ever’.
+The biggest pitfall risk with first-time party hosts is that most tend to get well over their planned budgets in their excitement to throw ‘the best party ever’.
 But successful parties need not be expensive.
 The best way to avoid this is to set aside a budget for your party.
 This makes it easier to then divide the general budget into smaller amounts reserved for decorations, venue, gifts, food, etc.

 The party venue could be just about anywhere.
 It could be your backyard, the common party area of your complex, a rented event space or even a hotel.
 It depends on the size of your party and also on how formal or informal you require the setting to be.
-Casual Christmas get-togethers can be held at home where the atmosphere is cozy, informal and friendly.
+Casual Christmas get-togethers can be held at home where the atmosphere is cosy, informal and friendly.
 Book a party venue or a hotel if you are looking to host an office Christmas party.

 If you want to have the party in a particular theme, now is the time to think it through.
 You can Google for trendy themes or go with one that screams traditional Christmas.
 Either way, having a theme thought out makes things easier for you when you are looking at decorations, food and drinks.